wireapp/wire-server/docs/src/how-to/install/aws-prod.rst

 --------------------------------------------------------
 AWS SNS is required to send notification events to clients via `FCM <https://firebase.google.com/docs/cloud-messaging/>`__/`APNS <https://developer.apple.com/notifications/>`__ .
 These notification channels are useable only for clients that are connected from the public internet.
 Using these vendor provided communication channels allows client devices (phones) running a wire client to save a considerable amount of battery life, compared to the websockets approach.

-For details on how to set up SNS in cooperation with us (We - Wire - will proxy push notifications through Amazon for you), see :ref:`pushsns`.
+For details on how to set up SNS in cooperation with us (We - Wire - will proxy push notifications through Amazon for you), see :ref:`push-sns`.

 Using real AWS services for SES / SQS
 ---------------------------------------------